pdufter/datasets/datasets/m_lama/README.md

 ### Curation Rationale

-The dataset was translated into 53 languages in order to be able to investigate knowledge in pretrained language models multilingually.
+The dataset was translated into 53 languages to investigate knowledge in pretrained language models multilingually.

 ### Source Data